 What happens when you receive the decision letter?
-After peer review, the editor considers all the feedback received from reviewers and arrives at a decision on the article.
+After peer review, the editor will consider feedback from the reviewers and then make a decision about the article.
 The decision letter is delivered to the author via email.

 There are three basic types of decisions: Accept, Revise, and Reject.
-No matter which decision you receive, be sure to read the entire decision letter carefully and pay special attention to deadlines and next steps.
+No matter which decision you receive, be sure to read the entire decision letter carefully.
+Pay special attention to deadlines and next steps.

-Upon acceptance, you may be asked to complete additional steps such as providing final high-quality files or signing a publishing agreement.
+Upon acceptance, you may be asked to complete additional steps.
+For example, providing final high-quality files or signing a publishing agreement.
 Promptly complete any requested tasks to avoid publication delays.
 Learn more about your role in article production.

-This is the most common type of decision.
+Revise is the most common type of decision.
 You will be asked to make changes and submit a revised version for further consideration.
 The scope of the changes can range from small corrections to major rewriting.
 The decision letter will include the reviewers’ suggestions on how to improve the article.
-You should include a point-by-point reply addressing each suggestion when you submit the revised article.
+You should include a point-by-point reply that addresses each suggestion when you submit the revised article.